-EVALUATION OF ACADEMIC PERSONNEL

-Name Rank

-Department College

-I. Narrative of Evaluation (attach additional sheets as necessary /)

-II.
-Total Performance Rating

-Excellent Very Good Good Fair Marginal Unsatisfactory

-The Faculty member's record of scholarly research or creative activity presentation, or other means of making work available for peer reviet to teach and advise at the graduate level.
-Yes or No ew is characteristic of the discipline and qualifies the membe

-Evaluated by(Chair's signature) Date

-(Chair's signature) I have read the Chair's evaluation

-I have filed a disclaimer to the Chair's evaluation Date

-Read by Dean(Dean's signature) Date
+EVALUATION OF ACADEMIC PERSONNEL Name Rank Department College I. Narrative of Evaluation (attach additional sheets as necessary)) I. Total Performance Rating Excellent Very Good Good Fair Marginal Unsatisfactory The Faculty member's record of scholarly research or creative activit presentation, or other means of making work available for peer review to teach and advise at the graduate level.
+Yes or No w is characteristic of the discipline and qualifies the mem Evaluated by(Chair's signature) Date (Chair's signature) have read the Chair's evaluation(faculty member's sign Date I have filed a disclaimer to the Chair's evaluation(faculty member' DateDate S signature) have filed a disclaimer to the Chair's evaluation Date Date S signature)Date I have filed a disclaimer to the Chair's evaluation(faculty member' Read by Dean(Dean's signature) Date Date S signature)Date I have read the Chair's evaluation DateDate S signature)Date

-Dean's Comments

-I have read the Dean's comments

-I have filed a disclaimer to the Dean's comments 's signature)